-Together with the team at the Oxford Centre for Anxiety Disorders and Trauma, we are developing an internet-based version of Cognitive Therapy for PTSD, which will be tested as part of a forthcoming trial.
+Together with the team at the Oxford Centre for Anxiety Disorders and Trauma, we have developed an internet-based version of Cognitive Therapy for PTSD, which has been evaluated in a recent trial and is now being disseminated nationally.

 My research also involves testing and improving elements of PTSD treatments, such as imagery rescripting and returning to the scene of the trauma.
-I am also interested in developing treatments for difficult symptoms of PTSD, such as survivor guilt.
+I am also interested in developing treatments for difficult symptoms of PTSD, such as moral injury and survivor guilt.